close

 While the injury report for each team is available to everyone, smaller injuries that don’t send a player to the IL can be tougher to gauge or detect.
 Being aware of who has aches and pains or players that are competing through something that may eventually end their participation can make all the difference between winning or losing a bet.

-What is the most common injury in MLB?
+What are the most common injuries in baseball?

 iconDownload the app